Ruadhaí Dervan

 Photos with Michael, John and Annamaria (Aarhus, June 2022) and Alexia and Rémi (Cambridge, August 2022).

-I am organising a six-month programme titled New equivariant methods in algebraic and differential geometry along with several others at the Isaac Newton Institute in 2024.
-As part of this, I am organising the workshop K-stability and moment maps held there from May 13th to 17th 2024.
-I've previously conferences and workshops in Chicago (Around complex geometry), Cambridge (Cambridge complex geometry afternoon, 2022), Cambridge (K-stability and Kähler geometry, 2021), Newcastle (Newcastle complex geometry workshop, 2018), Rome (Moduli of K-stable varieties, 2017) and Cambridge (Postgraduate conference in complex geometry, 2015).
+I organised a six-month INI programme titled New equivariant methods in algebraic and differential geometry along with several others at the Isaac Newton Institute in 2024 (see here for a popular account of the ideas behind our programme, by Marianne Freberger).
+I've also organised conferences and workshops in Glasgow (GLEN, 2024), Cambridge (K-stability and moment maps, 2024), Chicago (Around complex geometry), Cambridge (Cambridge complex geometry afternoon, 2022), Cambridge (K-stability and Kähler geometry, 2021), Newcastle (Newcastle complex geometry workshop, 2018), Rome (Moduli of K-stable varieties, 2017) and Cambridge (Postgraduate conference in complex geometry, 2015).
 The Rome conference has an associated conference proceedings, also edited by Codogni and Viviani.

 Pickles